 Taking a traditional Turkish Hamam is certainly a unique experience!
-On my last day in Göreme the friendly hotel staff arranged a great “the-works” deal for me at nearby Kelebek Turkish Bath Spa.
-I’ve had spa treatments and massages but none like this.
+On my last day in Göreme, the hotel staff arranged a great “the-works” deal for me at nearby Kelebek Turkish Bath Spa.
+I’ve had spa treatments and massages before, but none like this.
 It was pretty cool!

-“The Turkish Hamam tradition goes far back to before the Turks reached Anatolia.
-When the Turks arrived they brought their own bathing tradition but were confronted with another, that of Romans and Byzantines.
-Eventually the two bathing traditions merged.
-Later, with the addition of the Moslem concern for cleanliness and respect for the uses of water, a new concept arose – the Turkish Bath.
+“The Turkish Hamam tradition goes back to before the Turks reached Anatolia.
+When the Turks arrived, they brought their own bathing tradition and in turn, were confronted with other Roman and Byzantine methods.
+Eventually, the two bathing traditions merged.
+Later, with the addition of the Muslim concern for cleanliness and respect for the uses of water, a new concept arose – the Turkish Bath.
 In time, the Turkish Bath became an institution with its own customs.”

-A range of equipment is associated with a “traditional” Turkish Bath.
-Most equipment described below was used during my hamam.
-Except for the spa owner who was also acting receptionist, everyone else spoke Turkish only.
-This meant limited instructions and communication, but it worked.
+A range of hamam equipment is associated with a “traditional” Turkish Bath.
+Most of the equipment described below was used during my hamam.
+Only the spa owner spoke English, but even with limited instructions and communication, it worked.

 The process began with an aromatic sauna to open the pores.
-The divine scent in the sauna was soothing.
+Rosemary and eucalyptus scents in the sauna were invigorating and at the same time soothing.
 Afterwards you make your way to the kurna (marble basin surrounding the entire room).
 A pestemal (pesh-te-mahl) or Turkish towel fringed at both ends is wrapped around your torso from below the armpits to about mid-thigh.
-“The pestemal is striped or checked and made of a mixture of silk and cotton, pure cotton, or pure silk.”
+“The pestemal is striped or checked and made of a silk/cotton mixture, pure cotton, or pure silk.”

-A pair of wooden clogs (called patens) keeps your feet clear of the wet marble floor and prevent slipping.
-“Patens are carved exquisitely and often embellished with mother-of-pearl or sheathed in-tooled silver.
+A pair of wooden clogs (patens) prevent slipping and keep your feet clear of the wet marble floor.
+“Patens are carved exquisitely and often embellished with Mother-of-Pearl or sheathed in tooled silver.
 Sometimes they have jingles or a woven straw sheath.”
 Patens were not used for my hamam – we were barefoot.

 As you stretch out to relax on the warm marble kurna stone, a metal inlaid tas (bowl) made of weathered silver, tinned copper, or brass is used to pour warm to hot water over your body.

 A soap case with a handle and perforations at the bottom allows soapy water to run out for the hamam process.
-The soap case also has a coarse mitt cloth with a webbing of date-palm woven out of plant fibers.
-The mitt is used for lathering the soap, scouring dirt from the pores, and delivering a “bracing” massage.
+The soap case also has a coarse exfoliating mitt cloth made with date-palm webbing woven out of plant fibers.
+The mitt is used to lather the soap, scour dirt from your pores, and deliver a “bracing” but rejuvenating massage.

-There are three towels for drying, one goes around the hair, one around the shoulders, and one around the waist.
+There are three towels for drying, one around the hair, one over the shoulders, and one around the waist.
 The hamam process takes ~60 minutes.
-In addition to the invigorating bath, I had a rejuvenating body wrap, a massage, and a cleansing/moisturizing facial – all for a price that wouldn’t cover a massage in the US.
-It was wonderful!
-I felt invigorated, properly pampered, and squeaky clean.
+In addition to the invigorating bath, I had a rejuvenating body wrap, massage, and cleansing/moisturizing facial – all for a reasonable price that wouldn’t even cover a massage in the US.
+It was wonderful, leaving energized and feeling squeaky clean.

-The long bus ride to Bodrum was grueling – so special time in the hamam was a great way to prepare.
-In spite of a few bumps I arrived safely and am enjoying views of the Aegean Sea while orienting myself and learning about another new city.
-I will be here for 30 days before moving on to Greece.
+The long bus ride to Bodrum was grueling – so special time in the hamam was a great way to relax and prepare.
+In spite of a few unexpected bumps, I arrived in Bodrum safely and am enjoying views of the Aegean Sea while orienting myself and learning about another new city.
+I’ll be here for thirty days before moving on to Greece.